yclas/documentation/api-documentation.md

 `"user_token":"06f8bbb8c7da102e5decf0820fb0d6c0b282d637"`

-In case user not found, or not apikey provided we will returnt the correct message and HTTP status.
+In case user not found, or not apikey provided we will return the correct message and HTTP status.

 - `{"code":401,"error":"Wrong Api Key"}`
 - `{"code":401,"error":"Wrong user name or password"}`

+### Social Login User

+**Only working from OC 3.0 or higher.**

+Using this method we will get an Auth Key for the user to perform other actions on the API.

+`GET /api/v1/auth/social`

+**Query Params**

+- email
+- apikey
+- device_id (optional, used for push notifications on mobile apps with GCM)
+- token
+- social_network

+**Example**

+`GET /api/v1/auth/social?email=someemail@gmail.com&token=1234&social_network=google&apikey=SsrLIhDSmXjCHmp9SsrLIhDSmXjCHmp9`

+**Result**

+We return a `user` array that we will use all the authenticated api request based on this on user_token.
+Store it somewhere safe.
+This key is unique per user.

+`"user_token":"06f8bbb8c7da102e5decf0820fb0d6c0b282d637"`

+In case user not found user will be created.

 ### Listings